micktwomey/2016-techie-christmas-quiz/all_questions.md

 # Why is Ben Affleck sad?

 ### During an interview with Affleck and Cavill for Batman vs Superman, the interviewer asked them how they feel about the mixed to negative reviews from critics the film has received so far.
-Cavill then took the lead in answering the question while Affleck remained in silence with a noticeably sad look on his face.
 ![](sadben.gif)

 ---